-Siting has a significant impact on the complexity and cost of effluent treatment, and the management which would be required to protect water quality.
-Carefully planned siting of facilities, particularly the effluent utilisation areas facilitates the environmental management of an operation.
-Where possible, the site selected should be one which avoids the need for costly environmental protection measures and which ensures preservation of community amenity.
+Siting has a significant impact on the complexity and cost of effluent treatment, and the management required to protect water quality.
+Carefully planned siting of facilities, particularly the effluent utilisation areas facilitates the environmental management of the operation.
+Where possible the site selected should be one which avoids the need for costly environmental protection measures and which ensures preservation of community amenity.